skip navigation

 Notifying Contractors

-RCW 39.12.030 requires all public works contracts and public building service maintenance contracts to include specifications requiring the payment of prevailing wages to all workers employed in any part of the contract.
+RCW 39.12.030 requires all public works contracts and public building service maintenance contracts, regardless of dollar value, to include specifications requiring the payment of prevailing wages to all workers employed in any part of the contract.
 The specifications must either list all of the applicable prevailing wage rates, or else provide the URL address for L&I’s Prevailing Wage Rates for Public Works Contracts with the exact wage publication date and county.

 Statements of Intent